 Press Velocity Curve button to start the selection function of velocity curve.
 When this button is valid, the LCD displays the 'VelCURVE' and the Number of current velocity curve.
-It can be adjusted by +/- button and confirmed by Enter button.
+It can be adjusted by +/- button or Numeric Button and confirmed by Enter button.

 The initial value is 1, adjusting scale is 1 ~ 6.
 The operation steps and LCD displays the following:

-- (1)Press the "VEL CURVE" button for one time and the LCD displays "velcurve". - (2)Press "+" or "-" button to adjust the keyboard velocity curve, the LCD will display the current selected velocity curve on the bottom- left corner. - (3)Press the "Enter" button to confirm and the LCD will display "Done".
+- (1) Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2) Press the "VEL CURVE" button for one or two times until the LCD displays "velcurve". - (3) Press "+" or "-" button to adjust the keyboard velocity curve, the LCD will display the current selected velocity curve on the bottom- left corner. - (4) Press the "Enter" button to confirm and the LCD will display "Done".